North Carolina Licensing Overview for a Cosmetologist

 Cosmetologist / Esthetician Licensing

-There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in the state of North Carolina.
+There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in North Carolina.
 These include:

 - The successful completion of a cosmetology / esthetician course